GSA-TTS/identity-dev-docs/_pages/testing.md

 The login.gov dashboard is the place you'll manage your team and test applications.
 1. First, go to the dashboard at [dashboard.int.login.gov](https://dashboard.int.login.gov)
-2. Then, in the upper-right corner, click **Log in** to create an account in the login.gov IdP in the agency integration environment (at [idp.int.login.gov](https://idp.int.login.gov)).
+2. In the upper-right corner, click **Log in** to create an account in the login.gov IdP in the agency integration environment (at [idp.int.login.gov](https://idp.int.login.gov)).
 3. After successfully logging in, you'll see some new links in the dashboard navigation.
 Click **My service providers**, then **Create a new service provider** and fill out the following information in the form:
   - **User group**<br>The agency group you would like this client to be assigned to.
   - **Friendly name**<br>The name of your app that will get displayed to users when logging in.